 The E.C.O.
-Center has one of best educational aquariums in Georgia.
+Center has one of the best educational aquariums in Georgia.
 It is located in Rome and Floyd County.
 This center operates every year from March to October.
-All the aquariums and reptilian sections available here have information on them and you can still get to ask the friendly staff to help you further.
+All the aquariums and reptilian sections available here have information on them, and you can still get to ask the friendly staff to help you further.
 This makes ECO a fantastic location for inspiring children to know more about native wildlife and Georgia’s ecology.

-Georgia Sea Turtle Center
+Georgia Sea Turtle Center Located in Jekyll Island

-UGA Marine Education Center and Aquarium
+UGA Marine Education Center and Aquarium in Skidaway Island

-Flint RiverQuarium has one of the best ecosystems amongst aquariums in Georgia.
+Flint RiverQuarium, in Albany, has one of the best ecosystems amongst aquariums in Georgia.
 This adventure place has over 120 unique wildlife and sea creatures in its territory.
-The best exhibitions here include Blue Hole Spring, Flint River Gallery, World of Water and Spring Run Creek.
-Blue Hole Spring here has a 175,000-gallon 22-foot deep place that houses all kinds of wild lives including alligators.
-Other than aquariums, there is a theater here that some interesting shows takes place here.
-The ticket prices for adults here is $9.00 and $6.50 for the little ones.
-To get to Flint RiverQuarium you really need to have a car or take a walk since there is no public transport available here.
+The best exhibitions here include Blue Hole Spring, Flint River Gallery, World of Water, and Spring Run Creek.
+Blue Hole Spring here has a 175,000-gallon 22-foot deep place that houses all kinds of wild lives, including alligators.
+Other than aquariums, there is a theater here where some interesting shows take place here.
+The ticket prices for adults here are $9.00 and $6.50 for the little ones.
+To get to Flint RiverQuarium, you need to have a car or take a walk since no public transport is available here.

-Tybee Island Marine Science Center
+Tybee Island Marine Science Center on Tybee Island